JemRF/RF-Documentation/pages/sgateway/sgw-mqtt.md

 The JemRF adaptation is the in the default Custom subscribe: spBv1.0/JemRFDevices

-Sparkplug messages in JSON format shown below.
+Sparkplug messages in JSON format are shown below.
 The first timestamp is message send time, and the second timestamp is the sensor sampled time.

 #### Format Template
 {